My 2nd Mr2

 might be a few weeks before i get it back on the motor as i've decided to replace some seals so motor wont be back in today

-so heres a picture of my manifold anyways. the 'wastegate actuator' part vacuum feed from the brown coloured switching valve? hard line runs ontop of fuel rail
+the 'wastegate actuator' part vacuum feed from the brown coloured switching valve? hard line runs ontop of fuel rail

 the other bigger hose port is the brake booster feed